This course is no longer being offered.

 We spend a third of our lives asleep—why would we do this?
 The meaning of sleep is one of sciences’ most enduring and lingering questions.
 In this class, we’ll tackle it head-on.
 We’ll explore what sleep does for the body, the brain, and the mind.
 We’ll learn how much sleep we should get, and what happens when we don’t get enough.
-Finally, we will learn where dreams come from, and what meaning they may have, and what this all might mean for the future of artificial intelligence.
+Finally, we will learn where dreams come from, what meaning they may have, and what this all might mean for the future of artificial intelligence.

 Sleep is so fundamental to human existence that studying it requires a “cross-disciplinary” approach.
 This course, therefore, combines the biology, psychology, neuroscience, and sociology of sleep and dreams.
 The course combines traditional lecture-style teaching with both secondary and primary source reading, small discussions, and a culminating project.

 A key aspect of the course is using the primary scientific literature on sleep to both support the lectures and to aid students in interacting with science, and the scientific process more broadly.
 Students will read a collection of state-of-the-art primary scientific articles, capturing the energy of this rapidly changing field.
 In addition to their content, emphasis is placed on how experiments are conducted and what they tell us.
 Students are encouraged to think critically about scientific data and pose their own questions and experimental hypotheses.
 Students will complete their own sleep and dream diary, offering the class an opportunity to learn insights from themselves as well as the material.